rflazarek/webpack-test/readme.md

 # It is my first Webpack Starter Kit for my site HOMEPAGE

-Webpack is imple toolkit for your static websites development.
+Webpack is simple toolkit for your static websites development.

 ## How to use it?